nervosnetwork/fiber/README.md

 cd /folder-to/my-cfn-node
 ```

-3. CFN node has the built-in wallet functionality to sign funding transactions, let's create or import a private key first.
+3. FNN has the built-in wallet functionality to sign funding transactions, let's create or import a private key first.
 The private key is stored in the data folder and named `ckb-chain/key`.
 You may use the ckb-cli to generate a new key or export an existing key:

 ```
 mkdir ckb-chain